 Generally the option is exercisable to the extent of the option that has been vested.
-Certain options are exercisable to the extent of the options that have been vested following the [•] and subject to the conditions and terms of the Scheme.
+Certain options are exercisable to the extent of the options that have been vested following the initial public offering and subject to the conditions and terms of the Scheme.